Waitematā DHB Volunteer Stroke Scheme - Regional Service

 Referral to the Volunteer Stroke Scheme (VSS)

-People must first be assessed and then referred to the VSS by a district health board speech language therapist in their area.
+People must first be assessed and then referred to the VSS by a district health board community speech language therapist in their area.

 Entry Criteria for VSS

 People eligible to receive services from the VSS are those who have communication difficulties as a result of a stroke.

 Any other issues will be considered on a case by case basis.

 Clients excluded from VSS services

 There are some eligibility exclusions.
 Please contact your local community speech language therapist.

 What our Volunteers do

 A volunteer visits a person in their home once a week for an hour.
 The aim is to provide an opportunity to use every day communication and conversation skills.… More